 390,500 Drops to purchase, must be Level 7+

-One of the newer frames in the Drop Shop, Ribble’s Endurance turns in nearly the same times as the Zwift Aero on flat/mixed routes, and slightly better climb times, all at a level requirement of just 7+.
+Ribble’s Endurance is 2 seconds behind the Zwift Aero on flat/mixed routes, but 2 seconds faster on climbs all at a level requirement of just 7+.
 Solid!

 #1: Zipp 808